tinkerbell/proposals/proposals/0027/README.md

 - All proposed code changes should strive to be maintainable, manageable, and debug-able -- [ref](https://github.com/ardanlabs/service/wiki#design-philosophy-review-and-culture)
 - All proposed code changes should strive to be the minimal code needed right now to solve the problem -- [ref](https://github.com/ardanlabs/service/wiki#design-philosophy-review-and-culture)

-What will be changed?
+What functionality will be changed?

 - Container registry support
   - Currently, only a single container registry, that has authentication, is supported.
   - We will continue to support this but also will be adding support for any unauthenticated container registry.
 - Ephemeral data
   - Currently, ephemeral data is a little known and little used feature.
 It is not documented in the code base.
 The only document we were able to find lives [here](https://docs.tinkerbell.org/workflows/working-with-workflows/#ephemeral-data).
 From the code stand point, this feature feels very unfinished.
-It is complicated to understand and maintain.
+It is complicated to understand, modify, and maintain.
   - With this proposal we will be removing support for ephemeral data.
 We will poll the community for feedback on this.

 System Architecture and Design Philosophy